geoioannou/BAEMNet/README.md

 ## Instructions to run the code

-Run the following command to start the experiment regarding the accuracy of Shapley values.
-It is recommended to use a GPU to accelerate the computations
+Run the following command to start the experiment regarding the accuracy of Shapley values. `--datasets` is used to specify which dataset to use for the experiment (available datasets adult, heloc, german, compas), `--name` is used to set the name of the results file and `dev` is used to set the device to run the code (cpu or cuda).
 ```
-python run.py
+python run.py --datasets adult compas --name shap_losses --dev cuda:0
 ```
+It is recommended to use a GPU to accelerate the computations.

 ## Example